Prices of mobile phone accessories move upwards

 ▶ Click Here for Full AFCON Coverage ◀

-Scores of mobile phone repairers at Tema Community One market have complained about the hike in prices of mobile phone accessories which has affected their business.
+Scores of Mobile Phone Repairers at Tema Community One market have complained about the hike in the prices of mobile phone accessories which has affected their business.

 Some of the accessories are pouches and sleeves, holsters, shells, fitted cases, bumpers, flip cases and wallets, screen protection and body films, drop and shock protection, leather case, cases with integrated kick stands, and battery among others.